Saebyuckbaan/demo-mockup/README.md

 ##Distribution of Work
 Davis Yi:
 - Provided part 1a and 1b code in Github repository
-- x
+- Map Overlay maintenance

 Elaine Hu:
-- Connected GeoJSON file of SD county to D3
+- Found and connected GeoJSON file of SD county to D3
-- x
+- Added Google Map overlay

 Jose Paulo Gonzales:
 - Wrote README
-- x

 Yue Eunice Wong:
 - Got queries and data from DELPHI for part 2
-- x
+- Added UI and styling
+- Added DELPHI and PostGreSQL connections

 Mustafa Khan:
 - Connected GeoJSON file of SD county to D3
-- x